 The eBook covers the common risk factors of an organization.
 You can go through the common risk factors given in the eBook and find additional risk factors for your organization.
 This exercise helps to have better visibility of risk factors for the organization.
 The DR plan should cover mitigation plans of each risk factor.

 I think the following free templates available with this eBook is useful for planning:

 - Checklist for Meetings in the Planning Phase

 RTO, RPO, and Retention

 I like Eric’s approach towards business planning related to DR and BCP design.
-It would help if you talked to different teams to define the appropriate RTO, RPO, and Retention policy objectives for your organization.
+It would help if you talked to different teams to define your organization’s appropriate RTO, RPO, and Retention policy objectives.
 As per the author, the following are the three pillars of DR/BCP strategy.

 - RTO – Recovery Time Objective

 I felt the list of questions and examples that the author wants you to ask team members to help you get the details you are looking for.
 Some of the sample questions are given below to give you an idea.

 - How much does this system cost us per hour when offline?